-DeWorm3 is currently seeking experienced project managers with neglected tropical disease programme and research expertise and a data manager with experience of harmonising data collection, cleaning, sharing and storage of data across multiple trial sites.
+DeWorm3 is currently seeking a data manager with experience of harmonising data collection, cleaning, sharing and storage of data across multiple trial sites.

-The positions provide a unique opportunity to be a part of a series of rigorous, community-based randomised controlled trials that aim to inform future global health policies on the elimination of soil-transmitted helminthiasis.
+The position provides a unique opportunity to be a part of a series of rigorous, community-based randomised controlled trials that aim to inform future global health policies on the elimination of soil-transmitted helminthiasis.

 For all details on how to apply for

 please go to the full adverts listed on the Museum's current vacancies.